LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Player.md

 `sp.simulateLookAt(entity, [lookDuration])`
 `sp.simulateLookAt(block, [lookDuration])`

-!!! tip
+!!! warning
-`lookDuration` parameter not available in versions prior to 0.8.13
+    `lookDuration` parameter is only available in 0.8.13 and later.

 - Parameters: